 While we were touring the upstairs area where the Harvey Girls lived, a train passed by.
 I had just been wondering how the girls knew when it was time to work.
 As it turns out, not only does the entire building shake, but you can see the train tracks from all of the rooms on the east side of the building.

 The kitchen connects to the back area, which has a staircase leading upstairs.
 The kitchen is so quaint and tiny compared to modern kitchens, and the conditions in the early 1900s were insane compared to today.
 They didn’t have refrigerators, only a single icebox.
 They had zero kitchen appliances.
 All of the work was done by hand and in very limited conditions, yet they were able to produce quality food in a timely fashion.
+But then, this method of organising the kitchen has become archaic.
+If you were to look at this website and compare, you’d find a great deal of difference between the styles.

 Although the Harvey House building is grand, the entire tour with wandering and silliness only took about an hour and a half.
 From there we decided it was time to find food.
 As we were driving into to town we were already scoping out good food.